Halfway through the first season of The Original Series, the Enterprise got a shuttlecraft and, eventually, a place to put it in.

 Jefferies also designed a control console, but he did not consider this to be a major item.
 “We just tried to come up with something that looked sensible; some intrumentation they would have to have, compared to what could be done automatically on the Enterprise.
 Unless you had a story that involved a shuttlecraft entirely then it would have been such a quick, transitory thing that it would have been wasted effort.”

-The Galileo was reincarnated as the Galileo II for the season three episode “The Way to Eden,” after the writers had conceded that the original one no longer existed.
+The Galileo was reincarnated as the Galileo II for the Season 3 episode “The Way to Eden,” after the writers had conceded that the original no longer existed.
 However, the same model was used for photography.
 Jefferies came up with a range of other designs for potential shuttles and small vehicles, one of which he labeled the “Space Tug.”

 They were just noodling, daydreaming on my part.
 But of course the writers were as hard up for ideas as I was and sometimes we could spread a seed if they were looking for something different.
 There’s one with a man sitting in a bubble and then there was another one with a hook on the back as though it would be for towing.
 They’d be service vechicles around a space port or a navy yard kind of thing.
 We would have been able to work from the top of the stage on wires and float them or move them around.
 They would have been fun to do.